dalpengholic/Simple_Login_Data_Pipeline/README.md

 # Run a Kafka producer
 docker-compose -f docker-compose.kafka-producer.yml up -d

-# Run a UI for Kafka (After running below, access to localhost:8888 with a browser)
+# If you want to check Kafka from UI, run a UI for Kafka (After running below, access to localhost:8888 with a browser)
 docker-compose -f docker-compose.ui-kafka.yml up -d